ayoskovich/personalSite/content/post/2020-07-09-thoughts-on-the-ftc.en.md

 ---

-I'd like to shed some light on the government organization tasked with protecting consumers from bad practices.
-The [Federal Trade Commission](https://www.ftc.gov/about-ftc) (FTC) is the government organization who's mission according to their website is:
+I'd like to shed some light on the government organization tasked with protecting consumers .
+The [Federal Trade Commission](https://www.ftc.gov/about-ftc) (FTC) is the government organization who's mission is:

 > Protecting consumers and competition by preventing anticompetitive, deceptive, and unfair business practices through law enforcement, advocacy, and education without unduly burdening legitimate business activity.